moke8198/moke8198.github.io/_posts/2017-12-05-The-Romantic-Overture.md

 <img src="https://moke8198.github.io/assets/images/traviata2.png" alt="">

 Alfredo might be visiting her every day, but bedridden and ill she is most definitely still alone throughout the nights.
-This poignant phrase is the perfect foil to against the lively dance that it precedes.
+This poignant phrase is the perfect foil against the lively dance that it precedes.

 <div class="header">Waltzing Along</div>
 The dance is a key concept of this opera, in fact the action opens in a dance; Violetta is holding a party for her guests and this is where we are introduced to our main characters.
 Many of the songs in this opera are either 3/4 or some kind of compound time, which is a rhythmic motif that pervades the opera.
 For the first act especially, it is largely composed with a large inspiration from dance music.
 The hugely popular<i>brindisi</i> (drinking song) near the opening is a great example of this.